 Decluttering toys doesn’t have to be complicated – and there are ongoing things that you can do to keep on top of them once a larger purge has been done.
 Those ideas are later in this article.

-For now – let’s concentrate on the steps to take when you want to tackle ALL the toys in one decluttering session (or a set of a few sessions…).
+For now – let’s concentrate on the steps to take of the decluttering process when you want to tackle ALL the toys in one decluttering session (or a set of a few sessions…).

 Step 1 – Get 5 Bags Or Boxes